-In January 2009 Cabinet adopted the revised Risk Management Strategy, now incorporating business continuity management.
+The Council's Risk Management Strategy, which incorporates business continuity management, has been further improved in 2010.
 The Strategy clearly sets out the processes and responsibilities for managing risks across the authority and is supported by a Risk and Business Continuity Management Handbook.

-Risks are identified and refreshed annually as part of the Service Planning process and are managed using the Performance Management Software.
+Risks are identified and registers refreshed annually as part of the Service Planning process.
 This enables risks to be associated clearly to objectives and priorities, providing management with valuable monthly reporting, ensuring resources are targeted to the priorities and objectives most at risk.

-Service-level risks are challenged monthly through the Corporate Performance Review process and Strategic risks quarterly via Management Board.
+Service-level risks are challenged monthly through the Directorate Performance Meetings and Management Board reviews Strategic risks quarterly.

-The Council has defined critical functions and business continuity plans for these functions are well developed across the authority.
+The Council has approved critical functions and business continuity plans for these functions are well developed across the authority.
+A high proportion of these plans have been tested.

-Assurance on the Council's risk and business continuity function is provided through a Quarterly Risk Review Meeting chaired by the Director of Finance and Support, and through regular verbal and written updates to the Audit Committee.
+Assurance on the Council's risk and business continuity function is provided through a Quarterly Risk Review Meeting chaired by the Director of Finance and Support, through regular verbal and written updates to the Audit Committee and through internal audits.

+b).
 Members and officers working together to achieve a common purpose with clearly defined functions and roles

-The council has adopted a Constitution which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure these are efficient, transparent and accountable to local people.
+The council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure these are efficient, transparent and accountable to local people.
 The constitution reflects the 'Executive/Scrutiny' model following the Local Government Act 2000.

-The main decision-making committee is the Cabinet, which is responsible for all executive matters as defined by law and operates within the budget and policy framework approved annually by full Council.
+Cabinet is responsible for making executive decisions as defined by law and operates within the budget and policy framework approved annually by full Council.
 Meetings are open to the public except when personal or confidential matters are being discussed.
-Cabinet Portfolio Holders have authority to make delegated decisions in accordance with the Leader's Scheme of Delegations in the Constitution.
+Cabinet Portfolio Holders have authority to make non-key delegated decisions in accordance with the Leader's Scheme of Delegations in the Constitution.
 Furthermore, senior and other officers of the Council can make decisions under delegated authority - again the extent of these delegations is set out in the Officers' Scheme of Delegations in the Constitution.
 The Council publishes a forward plan, which contains details of key decisions to be made by the Cabinet.
 Each Cabinet member has a specific portfolio of responsibilities requiring him or her to work closely with senior and other employees so as to achieve the Council's ambitions.

-The Council's Management Board, which consists of the Chief Executive, Directors (including the S151 officer), the Monitoring Officer, Assistant Chief Executive and Head of Human Resources, met on a weekly basis during 2008/09.
-It now meets on a three weekly cycle (or more if required), to develop policy issues commensurate with the Council's aims, objectives and priorities.
+The Council's Management Board, which consists of the Chief Executive, Directors (including the S151 officer), the Monitoring Officer, Assistant Chief Executive and Head of Human Resources, met on a weekly basis during 2009/10.
+The current structure for Management Board decisions is that it follows a three week cycle, one week it considers normal business matters, the next week it considers bigger business, requiring thirty minutes or more of discussion and the third week it considers items requiring extensive discussion or debate, for example policy development issues.
 Management Board also considers other internal control issues, including strategic risk management, performance management, compliances, efficiency and value for money, and financial management.
 Management Board meet with Cabinet on a monthly basis to review progress in achieving the Council's ambitions, priorities for action, performance management and forward planning for major issues.
 It has a corporate responsibility for the messages that the council puts out, both internally and externally.